Somatisandro/Somatisandro/README.md

-## Hi Github 👋
+# Hi Github 👋

-I'm Somatisandro, I'm a Designer, Game enthusiast and on my way to be a Game dev.
+## I'm Somatisandro, I'm a Designer, Musician, and wanting to be a game dev

-🌱 I’m currently learning Computer Science and the following programming languages: C, Python, C# 🔭 I’m currently working on an Agency, as a UX Designer 👯 I’m looking to collaborate on Videogame projects
+🌱 I’m currently learning Computer Science and the following programming languages: C, Python, C#
+🔭 I’m currently working on an Agency, as a UX Designer
+👯 I’m looking to collaborate on Videogame projects
 <!--
 **Somatisandro/Somatisandro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.